tamediadigital/TaMatisse/HOWTO.md

 __5.1.
 If uploading doesn't work, change the upload target port__

 PlatformIO automatically tries to detect which USB serial port to upload to.
 Sometimes this doesn't work, therefore we have to specify the port in the platformio.ini file.
+If you're using OSX it may also be your laptop is missing the right drivers for the CH34x USB to Serial chip in which case you won't see the the 'usbserial' device listed at all - see below.

 Find the correct port:
 ![8](/doc/images/platformio-8.png)